Kirovez/nanotei/README.md

                         repa alignemnt

   *-mpv* MINPVALUE, *--minpvalue* MINPVALUE
-                        minimum pvalue to filter (it is used with --fpv) *--fpv*                 filter by pvalue
+                        minimum pvalue to filter (it is used with --fpv). pvalue here reflects the probability that the TEI is OK (so usually it should be > 0.05) *--fpv*

   *-mrs* MIN_READ_SUPPORT, *--min_read_support* MIN_READ_SUPPORT
                         minimum read support for filtering